WHAT IS ECE R10?

 With our partner ISO/IEC/EN 17025 accredited or authorized EMC laboratories in United States, Italy, Poland, United Kingdom, Turkey and China, we are offering EMC testing services according to ECE R10 Rev.6.
 After receiving your product sample (electronic sub assembly, component or whole vehicle) to the laboratory address, ECE R10 EMC tests will be finished in approximately 4 weeks.
 You will get an EMC test report at the end of testing stage.

 In addition to EMC testing, if you also need type approval or E marking service, let us know.
 We are able to offer this additional service.
-We are offering E1 (Germany), E11 (UK), E20 (Poland), E24 (Ireland), E32 (Latvia), E37 (Turkey) marking/type approval services with our partner designated services.
+We are offering E1 (Germany), E11 (UK), E20 (Poland), E24 (Ireland), E32 (Latvia), E37 (Turkiye) marking/type approval services with our partner designated services.
 Contact us, one of our EMC certification experts will contact you and send a quote specific to your ECE R10 requirements.

 For quoting, we need below details of the product to be subjected to ECE R10 EMC tests and type approval certification: